 Additionally, there are two neutral density filters: ND_Long, which can only be used with LW setups and ND_Short, which can only be used with SW setups.
 These filters are mounted in another wheel, so they can be used in parallel with other filters to reduce the flux of extremely bright sources.
-The intensity of sources is reduced by factors of 80 and 50 for the ND_Short and ND_Long filters respectively (Transmission curves are given in Section 7.2).
+The intensity of sources is reduced by factors of 80 and 50 for the ND_Short and ND_Long filters respectively (Transmission curves are given in Section 8.2).

--IB_4.05 was decommissioned due to a not recoverable defocus and therefore it is not offered in P87 and on.
-While the exoplanet's flux rapidly drops towards wavelengths (note the log scale) shorter than about 4 microns, the atmospheric L-band closes at around 4.1 microns.
-Hence an intermediate bandwidth filter with a bandpass around 4-4.1 micron is most effective for planet detection.
+- IB_4.05 was decommissioned due to a non-recoverable defocus issue and therefore it is not offered from P87 onward.
+Although from physical arguments the use of an intermediate band filter with a bandpass around 4-4.1 microns is optimal, this is not possible.
 Please, use NB_4.05 instead.

-4.5 Imaging
+5.2 Imaging